qinxin97/qinxin97.github.io/_pages/about.md

 Thank you for visiting my website!
 I'm always happy to connect—feel free to reach out.

-My research interests lie at the intersection of knowledge graphs and large language models, particularly in their application to scientific data analysis in materials science.
-I also have a growing interest in exploring how these technologies can support medical research.
-I am currently pursuing my Ph.D. under the supervision of Prof. Dongmei Fu and the co-supervision of Prof. Dawei Zhang at the University of Science and Technology Beijing (USTB).
+My research interest is in industrial intelligence and security.
+The current topic is industrial process fault diagnosis and optimization, implemented using industrial big data analytics.
+The industrial processes I am familiar with are  hot strip mill process (SHMP) and float glass production process (FGPP).
+I am currently pursuing my Ph.D. under the supervision of Prof. Kaixiang Peng at the University of Science and Technology Beijing (USTB).

-A guiding principle I live by is: **Do good work, and don’t worry too much about the outcome. (但行好事，莫问前程。)** I believe that focusing on meaningful efforts will naturally lead to meaningful results.
+A guiding principle I live by is: **Heaven rewards the diligent! (天道酬勤!)**

 <!-- # 🔥 News -->